gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/build-prerequisites.md

 -   download **Eclipse IDE for Eclipse Committers**, preferably the 64-bits version (for example eclipse-committers-neon-2-macosx-cocoa-x86_64.tar.gz)
 -   unpack the archive
 -   rename `Eclipse.app` to `Eclipse-com-cdt-46.app`
--   move it to `.../GNU ARM Eclipse/Eclipses`
+-   move it to `.../GNU MCU Eclipse/Eclipses`
 - create shortcut to desktop:
   -   on Windows, create a shortcut for `eclipse.exe`, rename it `E46 GAE.lnk` and copy it to the desktop or a place of your choice
   -   on macOS, create a Finder alias for `Eclipse.app`, rename it `E46 GAE` and move it to a place of your choice